rives-io/docs/docs/riv/creating-a-game.md

 ticks++;
 ```

-Finally, let's draw the overall score on the screen, add at the end of `draw_map()`:
+Finally, let's draw the overall score on the screen, add at the end of `draw_game()`:
 ```c
 // Draw score
 char buf[128];